AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new Build upgrade FAQ has been created.
 [Read more](https://helpx.adobe.com/campaign/kb/build-upgrade-faq.html)

 The [Compatibility matrix](compatibility-matrix.md) has been updated.
-The list of supported database systems has been updated as well as Android/iOS versions and related SDKs.
+The list of supported database systems has been updated, Android/iOS versions and related SDKs.
 The 19.0 Compatibility matrix has been archived.

 The 'Deprecated and Removed Features in Campaign Classic' page has been updated.
 [Read more](deprecated-features.md)